clusterpedia-io/website/content/en/docs/usage/search/collection-resource.md

 }
 ```

-The complex search of `collection resources` is basically the same as the function of [multi-cluster resource search](../multi-cluster), only some operations are not supported:
+The complex search of `Collection Resource` is basically the same as the function of [multi-cluster resource search](../multi-cluster), only some operations are not supported:
 * Search by Owner is not supported.
-If you need to specify a specific resource type to search by Owner, you can refer to [`Multi-cluster search`](../multi-cluster#query by parent/grandparent owner) and [`Specified cluster search`](. ./specified-cluster#Search by parent or ancestor owner)
+If you need to specify a specific resource type to search by Owner, you can refer to [`multi-cluster resource search`](../multi-cluster#query-by-parent-or-ancestor-owner) and [`specified cluster search`](../specified-cluster#search-by-parent-or-ancestor-owner)
-* Getting a specific single resource in Collection Resource is not supported, because you shall specify cluster and type for a specific resource.
-In this case, you can use [Get a single resource]().
+* Getting a specific single resource in `Collection Resource` is not supported, because you shall specify cluster and type for a specific resource.
+In this case, you can use [Get a single resource](../specified-cluster#get-a-single-resource).
 {{% /tab %}}

 {{% tab name="kubectl" %}}
-It is not easy to search for `collection resources` by using kubectl.
+It is not easy to search for `Collection Resource` by using kubectl.
 However, you can have a try.
-> kubectl cannot pass pages and other search conditions and may get all `collection resources` at one time.
-It is not recommended to use kubectl to view `collection resources` if a large number of clusters are imported or a cluster has many `deployments`, `daemonsets` and `statefulsets` resources.
+> kubectl cannot pass pages and other search conditions and may get all `Collection Resources` at one time.
+It is not recommended to use kubectl to view `Collection Resource` if a large number of clusters are imported or a cluster has many `deployments`, `daemonsets` and `statefulsets` resources.

 ```bash
 kubectl get collectionresources workloads